Chris Sloan: Affiliations and recognition

 As a producer, Chris Sloan has earned numerous Emmy Awards through 2C Media.
 His work in the production industry earned him a spot on StudioDaily's StudioDaily 50 list in 2018.
 Sloan is a member of the Miami-Dade Film Commission and a Promax executive member.
-He served on the Promax Board of Directors between 2015-2019.
+He served on the Promax Board of Directors between 2015 and 2019.

 Sloan is also a regular speaker and panelist who has appeared at TEDx, Promax and NATPE events, among others.
 His most recent appearance was a TEDx talk he delivered April 21, 2018 at TEDx YoungCirclePark called "From a Ripple to a Wave" about his hurricane relief efforts for Puerto Rico.

 Personal life

 Sloan grew up in Norman, Oklahoma.
 His father was a political science professor with a specialty in anti-terrorism at the University of Oklahoma and was involved in Murrah Building Bombing Memorial.
 His mother was an actress and artist.

-On April 13, 2014, Sloan’s oldest son, Calder, was electrocuted by a faultily wired pool light in the family’s swimming pool.
-To honor him and raise awareness for pool safety, Sloan founded The Calder Jacob Sloan Legacy Fund, which benefits Calder’s school, Lehrman Community Day School.
-Additionally, an awareness campaign wrapped around Calder’s hand-drawn artwork went viral in the weeks following his death, with celebrities, sports figures and other personalities worldwide sharing the image titled “Mr. Awesome.”
+On April 13, 2014, Sloan's oldest son, Calder, was electrocuted by a faultily wired pool light in the family's swimming pool.
+To honor him and raise awareness for pool safety, Sloan founded The Calder Jacob Sloan Legacy Fund, which benefits Calder's school, Lehrman Community Day School.
+Additionally, an awareness campaign wrapped around Calder's hand-drawn artwork went viral in the weeks following his death, with celebrities, sports figures and other personalities worldwide sharing the image titled “Mr. Awesome.”

 On December 14, 2014, Chris Sloan was recognized as one of WPLG Local 10 Miami's list of "most fascinating people in South Florida" for his efforts to change county guidelines that now prohibit the use of high-voltage lights and circuits in private pools.

 In February 2016, comedian Tammy Pescatelli donated proceeds from her show at The Improv in Fort Lauderdale, Florida to the Calder Jacob Sloan Legacy Fund, which benefited the Lehrman School, where Calder and his brother, Caleb, both attended.
 The Sloans launched Caleb & Calder Sloan's Awesome Foundation in 2017 with a painting drive benefiting Centro Mater Child Care Services.